Chemaclass/chemaclass.com/content/blog/2020-04-07-the-art-of-testing.md

 > If you aim for quality in your software, you better aim for a good design.

-Testing by itself means “proving”, as we all know.
+Testing by itself means "proving", as we all know.
 But how difficult it turns sometimes to prove some logic, that we finally give up because of its complexity itself?

 The art of testing is about being able to use testing itself to help and contribute to the final result.
 If we're able to use testing (of any kind) in our favor, depending on the context of what we want to prove, to encourage good design, it will certainly help us to increase the end quality of the product.